rmustacc/rfd/rfd/0097/README.md

 value; however, negative values have no meaning and in fact, some drivers ASSERT that it is not negative.
-We should likely change this to a `size_t` and then also consider adding a third argument which indicates the total number of bytes that are used.
+We should likely change this to a `size_t` and then also consider adding a third argument which indicates the total number of bytes that should be polled.

 It is still an open question as to whether or not we should introduce the third argument; however, changing the function signature seems like